Lenovo IdeaPad S940

 As we mentioned earlier, Lenovo chose not to equip the IdeaPad S940 with a touch display.
 That’s disappointing, not only because the curved bezels beg for touch but also because using a laptop with a touchscreen is so much more pleasant than using one without.
 Sometimes you want to just grab the display and use your thumb to swipe through a long web page, and we miss that here.

 Lenovo did pay some extra attention to security, though.
 Included in the reverse notch is a set of cameras that support Windows 10 Hello via infrared facial recognition.
 That’s not all, though – like the significantly more expensive Latitude 7400 2-in-1 and the Lenovo ThinkPad X390, the IdeaPad S940 can also recognize when a user steps away from the laptop and turn off the display and put the machine to sleep.
-When the user returns, the screen turns back on and
+When the user returns, the screen turns back on and Windows 10 Hello kicks in.

 Lenovo chose a sharp, colorful, and bright HDR display with average contrast and color accuracy.